How To Save Money For Your Travel Fund

-If I need new clothes I try to only buy them when they’re on sale.
-Stores like the Gap seem to have 40% off sales all the time.
+If I need new clothes, I try to only buy them when they’re on sale.
+Stores like Gap seem to have 40% off sales all the time.
 Sometimes you can score some good items at thrift stores, secondhand stores, or even eBay.

-We live in a world where many of the things we buy are cheap but they’re also more-or-less disposable or have a fairly limited lifespan.
+We live in a world where many of the things we buy are cheap, but they’re also more-or-less disposable or have a fairly limited lifespan.
 There is a concept called “buy it for life” where people say to spend extra money on products that last much longer.
-The classic example are boots — you can buy a nice pair of Red Wing boots that cost $300 but will easily last for 15-20 years but a pair of $120 may only last a few seasons.
+The classic example is boots — you can buy a nice pair of Red Wing boots that cost $300 but will easily last for 15-20 years, while a pair of $120 boots may only last a few seasons.

-I’ve never gotten into coupon cutting but some people out there are true masters that can get a whole shopping cart full of stuff for only a few dollars.
+I’ve never gotten into coupon clipping, but some people out there are true masters that can get a whole shopping cart full of stuff for only a few dollars.

-On my first trip abroad I bought my backpack off eBay for 1/2 the price as a new one.
+For my first trip abroad, I bought my backpack off eBay for 1/2 the price of a new one.
 My Macbook Air is a refurb (it has the same warranty as a new computer).
 My Panasonic Lumix camera was a previous generation but still takes amazing photos.

 High Interest Online Savings Account

-Most normal savings accounts offer virtually no interest on your savings but a handful of banks offer a 1% return.
-Ok, so 1% isn’t much but it is better than nothing.
+Most normal savings accounts offer virtually no interest on your savings, but a handful of banks offer a 1% return.
+Okay, so 1% isn’t much, but it’s better than nothing.

-If you smoke then you know how expensive a habit it is — and it only gets a lot more expensive in Europe so quit now.
+If you smoke, then you know how expensive a habit it is — and it gets a lot more expensive in Europe, so quit now.

 Don’t Shop Because of Sales